MBS Xojo Developer Conference and Training

 This API is only available if the library was compiled with the SQLITE_ENABLE_COLUMN_METADATA C-preprocessor symbol defined.

-SQLite3MBS.Threadsafe as integer
+SQLite3MBS.Threadsafe as Integer

-Function: Test To See If The Library Is Threadsafe.
+Test To See If The Library Is Threadsafe.

 The threadsafe() function returns zero if and only if SQLite was compiled mutexing code omitted due to the SQLITE_THREADSAFE compile-time option being set to 0.